nashie1004/online-chess/README.md

 3. recheck time is up - no side effects
 4. recheck pawn promotion - reconnect false and true, check if king pin
 5. bug - timer not found on resignation and draw

-7. check this.kingsState on constructor
-8. check constants

 ## TODOS (FEATURES)
 1. fifty move rule